You’ve seen those travel guides that say, “Tour (Insert random destination) on $30 a Day!”

 It’s the heart of old Pensacola’s working community and the home of some famous diners.
 Great food at a great price is still the norm here.

 Once a sleepy residential road, North Ninth Avenue has swelled with the growth of Pensacola.
-There are plenty of dining delights here, restaurants and bistros not concerned with the lure of downtown.
+With Cordova Mall and corporate businesses at the center, there are plenty of dining delights here, restaurants and bistros not concerned with the lure of downtown.
 This is where the locals eat.

 Pensacola’s northern corridor, the Nine Mile Road area, connects the north Pensacola communities of Bellview, Beulah and Cantonment (inexplicably pronounced “Can-Tone-Ment” y’all).
 But you will find some seriously good eats and unique local flavors here — many of them tucked into little nooks dotting the bustling thoroughfare.